-- The area that is involved is small compared to the total adjacent reserve area. - Erosion controls will be implemented as required. - No recorded threatened plant species is known to occur within the proposed activities area. - The proposed activities will have no or minimal impact on the threatened fauna of the area (Refer to Attachment 1 & 2).
+- The area that is involved is small compared to the total adjacent reserve area. - Erosion controls will be implemented as required. - No recorded threatened plant species is known to occur within the proposed activities area however a yearly targeted species site survey for Black-eyed Susan clumps, for any new introductions of this species is recommended. - The proposed activities will have no or minimal impact on the threatened fauna of the area (Refer to Attachment 1 & 2).